ruizcodes13/pycrawler/README.md

-# created within pipenv or if you use conda
-just playing around
+created within pipenv or if you use conda just playing around with code.